Chemistry with Medicinal Chemistry (3 years) [BSc]

 Typical A level offer: Grades AAB including chemistry plus one other science or maths subject.

-Typical International Baccalaureate offer: 32 points overall with grades of 6,6,5 in 3 Higher Level subjects to include Chemistry and one other science or maths.
+Typical International Baccalaureate offer: 35 points overall with grades of 6,6,5 in 3 Higher Level subjects to include chemistry and one other science or mathematics.
 If English is not offered as one of the Diploma subjects (SL or HL) then a score of 6.0 at IELTS (or an equivalent approved qualification) must be offered.

 Contact telephone: +44 (0)161 306 9271